risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-iceberg.md

 | timestamptz   | timestamptz |
 | timestamp     | timestamp   |

-## Catalog
+## Catalogs

-Currently iceberg supports two kinds of catalogs:
+Iceberg supports two types of catalogs:

-- Storage catalog.
-Storage catalog is similar to [Hadoop Catalog](https://iceberg.apache.org/docs/1.3.0/java-api-quickstart/#using-a-hadoop-catalog), e.g. all metadata are stored in underlying file system, such as hadoop, s3.
-Currently we only support s3 as underlying file system.
+- Storage catalog: The Storage catalog stores all metadata in the underlying file system, such as Hadoop or S3.
+Currently, we only support S3 as the underlying file system.

-- Rest catalog.
-Risingwave supports [rest catalog](https://iceberg.apache.org/concepts/catalog/#decoupling-using-the-rest-catalog), which can be used as a proxy to other catalogs such as hive, jdbc, nessie catalog.
-This is also the recommended way to use risingwave with iceberg tables.
+- REST catalog: Risingwave supports the [REST catalog](https://iceberg.apache.org/concepts/catalog/#decoupling-using-the-rest-catalog), which acts as a proxy to other catalogs like Hive, JDBC, and Nessie catalog.
+This is the recommended approach to use Risingwave with Iceberg tables.

-## Table Format
+## Iceberg table format

-Currently risingwave only supports table format v2.
+Currently, RisingWave only supports Iceberg tables in format v2.

 ## Examples